 You can bivy below the couloir or start early and blast in a day.
-From the Spectacle Lakes, head up easy snow and branch right at the Y (the Left Branch I consider a separate route, hopefully someone will add it).
+From the Spectacle Lakes, head up easy snow and branch right at the Y (the Left Branch I consider a separate route).
 This lower section is not that steep, and we did it unroped.

 Soon the right branch enters a nasty chimney filled with dripping water.
 Before you get too far back into it, look for the 5.4 rock exit on the left.
 Rope up and do two leads up the left wall (some loose rock) to a nice grassy ledge above the top of the chimney.
 Traverse right on this ledge back into the Couloir.

 The upper section steepens to about 55 degrees.
 Romp up this to the final cornice/headwall.
 If training for Alaska, you can attempt to tackle the headwall directly.
 When we did this it was 80 degree snow wallowing, and we backed down.
 We bypassed the headwall on the right (via some rock).
 According to Rossiter, you can also exit left via a gully.